Legoless/Haystack/README.md

 Using in project
 --------
-It is recommended for you to add Haystack.h file into precompiled header (.pch) file.
+It is recommended for you to add Haystack.h file into precompiled header (.pch).
 That way all classes and categories are added to all files and you can use them everywhere throughout the project.

 Documents
 =======